ORNL-CEES/DataTransferKit/README.rst

 designed to provide parallel services for solution transfer for multiphysics simulations.
 DTK uses a general operator design to provide scalable parallel services for solution transfer between shared volumes and surfaces.

+DTK was originally developed at the University of Wisconsin - Madison as part of the Computational Nuclear Engineering Group (CNERG) group
+<http://cnerg.github.io> <https://github.com/CNERG> and is now actively
+developed at the Oak Ridge National Laboratory as part of the Computational Engineering and Energy Sciences (CEES) group <https://github.com/ORNL-CEES>

-DTK is supported and used by the following Department of Energy multiphysics modeling and simulation
+DTK is supported and used by the following Department of Energy multiphysics modeling and simulation programs:
-programs:

 * Consortium for Advanced Simulation of Light Water Reactors (CASL)
   <http://www.casl.gov>